ccorcos/meteor-any-db/README.md

 # TODO

+- chatroom with dependencies and instant update triggering!

+- documentation
+  - client initiated update as opposed to poll and diff
+  - neo4j and mongo examples

 - postgresql example
 - PostgresQL, Neo4j, Mongo, Rethink with changefeeds

-- client initiated update as opposed to poll and diff
 - homebrewed dependency publication dependency tracking
 - subscriptions from server to server

 - All I had to do to change this chat app from Neo4j to Mongo was change 3 lines of code.
 - only needed 10 lines of code for latency compensation
 - no fine grained reactiviity cursors, use observeChanges or observe for now
+- 11 more lines of code and we can trigger them from the client.

 # How it works